osisoft/Edge-Data-Store-Docs/V1/Configuration/Schemas/ConfigurationSchemaList.md

 # Configuration schemas

-The Edge Data Store is configured via a series of JSON files.
+You configure Edge Data Store through a series of JSON files.
 The schemas for these files are provided in the installation directory and are documented below.

 ## Edge Data Store configuration schemas